erjok/tasks/nitro/README.md

     This command builds the `cli` service specified in the `docker-compose.yml` file and creates `wizardworld-cli` image tagget `latest` and `0.2.2`.

-Alternatively, you can manually build the CLI image:
+Alternatively, you can build the CLI image from the CLI Dockerfile:

 1. Navigate to the *\src\WizardWorld.Tools.Cli* folder.
 2. Run the following command within that folder: